 In the first instance, as now, parents can complain to the school.
 An academy should have a clear complaints procedure.

 Academies are not local authority schools and, therefore, if parents are not satisfied with the school, they cannot generally complain to the local authority or their local councillor, although a local councillor may wish to try to assist.

 Processes for making complaints about academies are more complex than those of local authority schools because of the range of agencies involved.
 It may involve, for example, Ofsted, local MPs or going directly to the Department for Education.

 This will largely depend on the nature of the difficulties.

-Matters concerning perceived underperformance fall within the remit of Ofsted or the RSC who has wide-ranging powers to intervene and may choose to move an academy into a MAT or move the academy into another trust if it is already a member of one.
+Matters concerning perceived underperformance fall within the remit of Ofsted or the Regional Schools Commissioner (RSC) who has wide-ranging powers to intervene and may choose to move an academy into a multi-academy trust (MAT) or move the academy into another trust if it is already a member of one.

-Financial problems/irregularities may be dealt with by the Education Funding Agency or the Department for Education, depending on the nature and severity of the difficulty faced.
+Financial problems/irregularities may be dealt with by the Education and Skills Funding Agency or the Department for Education depending on the nature and severity of the difficulty faced.

-Whatever members’ views are on conversion and whatever the outcome of the process, the NASUWT will support members fully.
+Whatever members’ views are on conversion and whatever the outcome of the process, the NASUWT will fully support members.